koendv/MM32SPIN27-Arduino/README.md

 ```
 - unzip SeekFree.zip

+The SeekFree directory and the files and subdirectories in the SeekFree directory are now case-sensitive.

 ## hardware  acceleration

 MM32SPIN27 is an Arm Cortex-m0 processor.
 Cortex-M0 has no hardware FPU, no division instruction.